 I liked living in my own place so much that two years later, I bought and moved into a new place.
 During the times between real estate purchases, I continued to invest all my savings based on my recommended stock and bond split.

 Contribute To 401(k) Or Save For A Downpayment?

 Deciding on whether to contribute to a 401k or create a Downpayment Fund through an after-tax digital wealth advisor or online brokerage all depends on your income, timing, and liquidity needs.
 In general, it’s always best to be as liquid as possible.
 However, you don’t want to not take advantage of free money.

 For those of you who make more than $50,000 a year per person, I strongly encourage all of you to max out your 401k, whether there is a company match or not, and then try and save/invest an additional 20% of your after tax income.
 The more you can save the better obviously.

 For those making $60,000+ income, there should be no excuses for not maxing out your 401K.
 For 2020, the max limit is $19,500.
 The limit will likely continue to go up by $500 every two years.

 You not only allow your investments to grow tax deferred in your 401k, you will also wake up years from now with a investment portfolio larger than you could have imagined because people are generally very undisciplined when it comes to money.

 It’s the old “where did my cash go” a day after withdrawing money from the ATM machine phenomena.
 By automatically contributing to your 401k per pay check, your base case scenario is likely at least a $180,000 401k portfolio in 10 years.
 You learn to live with the income you have.
-Below is a chart of what you could have in you 401k without any growth or company match.
+Below is a chart of what you could have in you 401k if you saved diligently.

 For those who value buying a home over building an investment portfolio, or can see themselves valuing a home over an investment portfolio in several years time, then all disposable income after contributing to your 401k match should go to an after-tax investment account based on a stock and bond allocation framework.